loda-lang/loda-programs/programs/oeis/list2.md

 * [A269760](http://oeis.org/A269760) ([L15 program](A269760.asm)): Number of n X 1 0..5 arrays with some element plus some horizontally or vertically adjacent neighbor totalling five exactly once.
 * [A269792](http://oeis.org/A269792) ([L15 program](A269792.asm)): a(n) = 5*n^4.
 * [A269822](http://oeis.org/A269822) ([L09 program](A269822.asm)): Number of n X 1 0..4 arrays with some element plus some horizontally, diagonally, antidiagonally or vertically adjacent neighbor totalling four exactly once.
+* [A269895](http://oeis.org/A269895) ([L13 program](A269895.asm)): Number of n X 1 0..6 arrays with some element plus some horizontally or vertically adjacent neighbor totalling six exactly once.
 * [A270059](http://oeis.org/A270059) ([L09 program](A270059.asm)): Number of distinct digits needed to write n in all bases >= 2.
 * [A270109](http://oeis.org/A270109) ([L11 program](A270109.asm)): a(n) = n^3 + (n+1)*(n+2).
 * [A270111](http://oeis.org/A270111) ([L11 program](A270111.asm)): Number of n X 1 0..7 arrays with some element plus some horizontally or vertically adjacent neighbor totalling seven exactly once.